 You will need to present photo identification such as your driver's license, state ID, or passport.
 Social Security numbers will be requested.

 You do not have to be a resident of Pennsylvania.
-However, some counties may require that you both speak English or bring with you someone who can translate.
+Some counties may require that you both speak English or bring with you someone who can translate.

 You will need to show a certified copy of the final divorce decree, with court raised seal, of your divorce or annulment decree or know the date of death of a deceased spouse.